OpenMx/OpenMx/docs/source/ItemFactorAnalysis.rst

 Suppose you are skeptical that all positive affect items work equally well at measuring positive affect.
-We can relax this assumption and let the optimizer estimate how well each items is working.
+We can relax this assumption and let the optimizer estimate how well each item is working.
 Continuing our previous example, all that is needed is to remove the label from the item parameter matrix.